 In 1960s America when the word “vagina” was still banned in movies, Carolee Schneemann made a film of her and her husband having sex whilst being watched by Kitch their cat.
 Her aim was to capture the intimacy of lovemaking, without “objectification or fetishization of the woman.”
 A silent tribute to her sexual and emotional relationship with the composer James Tenney, the work marked a turning point.
 A layering of abstract impressions that manages more than any other film to capture “the sexual streamings of the body’s mind.”

 Fuse won an award at Cannes in 1969 despite the scandal that erupted over its cunnilingus scene—a scene that prompted her friend Andy Warhol to remark drily, that she should take it to Hollywood.
 But long before that award, Schneemann had been using her naked body to challenge the mechanization of the female form, and to focus on the taboo area of female sexual pleasure and the liberating possibilities of the female body.
 “Prior to Schneemann,” wrote the critic Jan Avgikos in 1997, “the female body in art was mute and functioned almost exclusively as a mirror of masculine desire.”

-Born in 1939 in Pennsylvania, Schneemann attended Bard College on a full scholarship in 1959, where they “were never any women teachers”.
-While studying she found her paintbrushes and art books were stolen by her boyfriends who said they needed it “more than you do.”
+Born in 1939 in Pennsylvania, Schneemann attended Bard College on a full scholarship in 1959, where there “were never any women teachers”.
+While studying she found her paintbrushes and art books were stolen by her boyfriends who said they needed them “more than you do.”